Skip to main content

 Use idempotency to avoid double-charging a user

 Idempotency in an API is when multiple identical requests have the same effect as making a single request.
-In GOV.UK Pay, you’ll be able to avoid double-charging users by making idempotent requests when creating recurring payments.
+In GOV.UK Pay, you can avoid double-charging users by using the Idempotency-Key

 Idempotency is useful if you create a recurring payment through our API but do not receive a response due to network failure.
 In this situation: